camunda/camunda-docs/versioned_docs/version-0.25/components/zeebe/operations/transport-layer-security.md

 }
 ```

-Alternatively, use the `ZEEBE_INSECURE_CONNECTION` environment variable to override the code configuration.
-To enable an insecure connection, set it to **true**.
-To use a secure connection, set it to any non-empty value other than **true**.
+Alternatively, you can use the `ZEEBE_INSECURE_CONNECTION` environment variable to override the code configuration.
+To enable an insecure connection, you can it to "true".
+To use a secure connection, you can set it any non-empty value other than "true".
 Setting the environment variable to an empty string is equivalent to unsetting it.

 ### Go

-Similarly to the Java client, if no CA certificate is specified, the client will look in the default location for a CA certificate with which to validate the gateway's certificate chain.
+Similarly to the Java client, if no CA certificate is specified then the client will look in the default location for a CA certificate with which to validate the gateway's certificate chain.
 It's also possible to specify a path to a CA certificate in the Go client:

 ```go
 package test